tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

-## A Problem: Sending Information Securely on the Web
+## Sending Information Securely on the Web
 When you send your login password to your bank, what stops hackers from copying it as travels across the internet?
 Anything you send on the web travels through many computers, any one of which could read or copy your password.

 To protect sensitive information like a password, you could **encrypt** it.
-That means to scramble it in such a way that only people with the key for **decrypting** it can read it.
+That means to scramble it in such a way that only people with the **key** for **decrypting** it can read it.

 For example, suppose `password.txt` contains your bank account password.
 Before sending it, you could encrypt it using the Linux program `ccencrypt`: